More blog posts

-Two mischievous 18-month-old alpacas are the newest members of the family at our Armstrong House supported housing facility in Northumberland, after moving in earlier this week.
+Two mischievous 18-month-old alpacas are the newest members of the family at our Armstrong House sheltered housing facility in Northumberland, after moving in earlier this week.

 Joining a flock of hens who already live at the house, the alpacas John and David have their own paddock and are already settling in well, free to roam around the grounds of the home.